Peruvian protests (2022–2023)

-Fujimorism would ultimately consolidate governmental power into Congress with the assistance of the Constitutional Court of Peru.
-The majority of Peruvian institutions, including all branches of government and the media, adopted authoritarian practices during the protests.
-The politicization of the armed forces also raised concerns about a developing civilian-military government in Peru.
-Congress, with one-third of its members belonging to a far-right bloc, would reject all attempts of reform, including the advancing of general elections, constitutional proposals and motions to impeach Boluarte.
-On 9 March 2023, the state of emergency in Lima was lifted as protests waned, while the Supreme Court of Peru would further rule on 18 May 2023 that protesting in Peru was illegal and that it was not protected by the constitution.
-Calls for future protests in July 2023 were made amidst the controversial verdict of the Supreme Court.
+Fujimorism ultimately consolidated governmental power into Congress with the assistance of the Constitutional Court of Peru.
+Most institutions, including all branches of government and the media, adopted authoritarian practices during the protests.
+The politicization of the armed forces raised concern about a developing military junta.
+Congress, with one-third of its members belonging to a far-right bloc, rejected all attempts at reform, including new elections, constitutional proposals, and motions to impeach Boluarte.
+On 9 March 2023, the state of emergency in Lima was lifted as protests waned, and the Supreme Court of Peru ruled on 18 May that protesting was illegal and not protected by the constitution.
+Calls for more protests in July were made after the controversial ruling.